India to begin SAFF U17 Championship title defence against Maldives - www.lokmattimes.com

 India to begin SAFF U17 Championship title defence against Maldives

-Colombo, Sep 15 The India U17 men’s team are set to begin their SAFF U17 Championship 2025 campaign ...
+Colombo [Sri Lanka], September 16 : The India U17 men's team is set to begin their SAFF U17 Championship ...

-Colombo, Sep 15 The India U17 men’s team are set to begin their SAFF U17 Championship 2025 campaign against Maldives in Group B on Tuesday at the Racecourse International Stadium in Colombo at 15:00 IST.
+Colombo [Sri Lanka], September 16 : The India U17 men's team is set to begin their SAFF U17 Championship 2025 campaign against the Maldives in Group B on Tuesday at the Racecourse International Stadium in Colombo, as per the official website of All India Football Federation (AIFF).

 The Blue Colts' head coach, Bibiano Fernandes, is gunning for his record fifth SAFF title, the fourth one coming as recently as May 2025, when he led India to the SAFF U19 title in Arunachal Pradesh.
 He was also in charge of the Indian side that lifted the SAFF U17 Championship 2022 in Sri Lanka.